 Please note the clock above the entrance on the inside of the church.
 It was designed in 1443 by Paolo Uccello in accordance with the ora italica, where the 24th hour of the day ended at sunset... and it still works!

-The biggest artwork within the cathedral is Giorgio Vasari's frescoes of the Last Judgment (1572-9): they were designed by Vasari but painted mostly by his less-talented student Frederico Zuccari by 1579.
+The biggest artwork within the cathedral is Giorgio Vasari's frescoes of the Last Judgment (1572-9): they were designed by Vasari but painted mostly by his less-talented student Federico Zuccari by 1579.

-Entrance into Florence's cathedral remains free and for this reason you'll at times find a long line to get in.
+For this reason, you'll at times find a long line to get in into the cathedral.
 Don't worry, the line moves pretty quickly!
 But in an effort to reduce the line, the cathedral administration is trying to increase the number of visitors allowed at any one time into the church as long as noise level remains low.
 The solution has been to require any group of over 4 visitors to rent either the radio or audio guides (cost is 2-2,50 euro per person) so that the level of noise inside the church remains low and larger amounts of people can be allowed inside at any one time.
 Large groups of students will receive 50% discount on the cost of the audio guide.
 If you're with a tour group, you'll likely already have the earphones and don't have to worry about this recent change.